nymag/clay-sitemaps/README.md

 ### sitemaps.streamPages(prefix) ###

-Creates an object stream of ALL pages in amphora with `prefix`.
+Creates an object stream of ALL pages in Amphora with `prefix`.
 These objects look like:

 ```
 {